How to rent an apartment in Berlin, or in Germany — the viewing

 Second, you need a confirmation of no rental debts (in German this is called a “Mietkostenfreiheitsbescheinigung”); this document only confirms that you owe no money to your previous landlord and that you have always paid your rent on time.

 If you are coming from another country, you can ask your previous landlord to write you a letter stating these two things, and make sure the letter is in English.
+This letter is not always necessary.

 Fourth, you need to get a Schufa statement, which is the German credit record; if you’ve never lived in Germany before you won’t have this, but once you start a bank account here and sign contracts your Schufa record starts.

-I created my apartment file using a copy of my passport, a letter from my previous landlord stating I have no debts and always paid on time (I also included a letter from my landlord as a reference to the behavior of my dogs in the apartment and that they’d never caused any damage whatsoever), my savings account information that shows enough money to cover living expenses for a year, and an official Schufa report (it was pretty much blank but I brought it along anyways), and last, I included a copy of my home mortgage from back in America in order to prove that I have a proven history of paying on time and maintaining a long term housing contract.
+I created my apartment file using a copy of my passport, a letter from my previous landlord stating I have no debts and always paid on time (I also included a letter from my landlord as a reference to the behavior of my dogs in the apartment and that they’d never caused any damage whatsoever), my savings account information that shows enough money to cover living expenses for a year, and an official Schufa report (it was pretty much blank but I brought it along anyway), and last, I included a copy of my home mortgage from back in America in order to prove that I have a proven history of paying on time and maintaining a long term housing contract.
 I’m sure this was overboard and not needed but I figured it couldn’t hurt and would help prove that I am a responsible renter.

 I made quite a few copies of all of the above documents and carried them with me to all apartment viewings; this way I could hand it over to the estate agent if I loved the place and wanted to be seriously considered for the apartment.